-This feature allows you to select and start using another phone paired with the UConnect® system.
+This feature allows you to select and start using another phone paired with the uconnect® phone.

-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also press the "Voice Recognition" button at any time while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
-If the selected phone is not available, the UConnect® system will return to using the highest priority phone present in or near (approximately within 30 ft (9 m) the vehicle.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Setup Select Phone" and follow the prompts. - You can also press the VOICE RECOGNITION button at any time while the list is being played, and then choose the phone that you wish to select. - The selected phone will be used for the next phone call.
+If the selected phone is not available, the uconnect® phone will return to using the highest priority phone present in or near (approximately within 30 ft (9 m)) the vehicle.

-Delete UConnect® Paired Cellular Phones
+Delete uconnect® phone Paired Cellular Phones